jimbit-io/jimbit-io.github.io/_posts/2023-01-06-use-powershell-to-monitor-windows-defender-firewall.md

 - The generated logfile is copied to a similar filename but with .csv extension.
 This also prevents any occuring Base Filtering Engine file-lock errors when trying to modify the original logfile.
 - Then lastly, the remote CSV-file gets copied over to a local directory of choice, where it can be imported to Excel or any other CSV viewer/editor.

-> **Disclaimer:** *I try to keep my scripts here relatively simple, if you like the idea but prefer to implement more advanced function, catch statements, debugging, etcetera.
+> **Disclaimer:** *I try to keep my scripts here relatively simple, if you like the idea but prefer to implement advanced functionality such as: functions, try/catch statements, debugging, etcetera.
 Feel free to copy the source and change it to whatever is desired.
 Make sure to understand what is happening before running a script, adjusting it for your situation when and where required.*